Nanditha285/JKFLIPFLOP-USING-IF-ELSE/README.md

 # JKFLIPFLOP-USING-IF-ELSE

 **AIM:**

-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+to implement  JK flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**